Kylra/Kylras-Motion-Controller/README.md

 ## Differential I2C
-Its like CAN, but for I2C signals.
+Its like RS485, but for I2C signals.

 Driver is PCA9615.